activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 Going slightly off topic, SQLite offers an alternate concurrency model in [shared-cache](https://www.sqlite.org/sharedcache.html) mode, meant for embedded servers.
 In this mode, SQLite allows connections from the same process to share a single data & schema cache.

+> From SQLite's documentation:

 > Externally, from the point of view of another process or thread, two or more database connections using a shared-cache appear as a single connection

 Locks are used to implement isolation here as well.
 Shared cache offers more fine-grained table level locks though.
 Tables support two types of locks, "read-locks" and "write-locks".
 On failing to acquire lock, queries fail with a `SQLITE_LOCKED` error.

 <details><summary>Algorithm description</summary>
+  <blockquote> From SQLite's documentation: </blockquote>
   <blockquote>
     <p>At any one time, a single table may have any number of active read-locks or a single active write lock.
 To read data a table, a connection must first obtain a read-lock.
 To write to a table, a connection must obtain a write-lock on that table.
 If a required table lock cannot be obtained, the query fails and SQLITE_LOCKED is returned to the caller.
 Once a connection obtains a table lock, it is not released until the current transaction (read or write) is concluded.</p>
   </blockquote>
 </details>

-## WAL and SSI
+## WAL mode and SSI

-[WAL](https://www.sqlite.org/wal.html) is considered to be significantly faster than rollback journal in most scenarios[^4].
+[WAL mode](https://www.sqlite.org/wal.html) is considered to be significantly faster than rollback journal in most scenarios[^4].
 It permits simultaneous readers and writers from concurrent transactions.
 A writer while writing to disk, blocks writers from other concurrent transactions though.

 <figure class="layout__aside" id="snapshot">
   <div class="layout__aside-content">